-Go to Administration > Get Tracking Code
+- Go to Administration > Developer Preferences and Resources > Get Tracking Code

 Using Wildcards in the 'Contact Visits URL' Trigger

 Wildcards on names and folders of your URL work on triggers as well.
-This makes it possible for you to use wildcards like http://www.ontraport.com/product* or http://www.ontraport.com/products/* to broaden your trigger criteria.
+This makes it possible for you to use wildcards like https://www.ontraport.com/product* or https://www.ontraport.com/products/* to broaden your trigger criteria.

 - RocketLoader / RocketScript, a popular feature found in the Cloudflare plugin for WordPress, breaks our tracking script.
 To correct it, add data-cfasync="false" right after the opening <script tag in the tracking script as shown in red: